-If a participant is discharged prior to Day 11, the Day 11 ordinal scale category is considered to be not hospitalized.
-If a participant dies prior to Day 11, the Day 11 ordinal scale category is considered to be death.
+If a participant is discharged prior to Day 14, the Day 14 ordinal scale category is considered to be not hospitalized.
 Every effort will be made to obtain clinical status data for all subjects prior to discharge.
+Subjects who have missing clinical status information on Day 14 will be excluded from the primary analysis.